 download_file_from_url

-pyhelpers.ops.download_file_from_url(url, path_to_file, if_exists='replace', max_retries=5, requests_session_args=None, verbose=False, print_wrap_limit=None, chunk_multiplier=1, desc=None, bar_format=None, colour=None, validate=True, **kwargs)[source]
+pyhelpers.ops.download_file_from_url(url, path_to_file, if_exists='replace', max_retries=5, requests_session_args=None, requests_headers=None, verbose=False, print_wrap_limit=None, total_records=None, chunk_multiplier=1, pbar_desc=None, pbar_format=None, pbar_color=None, validate=True, stream_download=False, **kwargs)[source]

 Downloads a file from a valid URL.